 There are only a few cases of supposed superfetation in the medical literature.
 Most cases occurred in woman undergoing fertility treatments such as in vitro fertilization (IVF).

 In humans, a pregnancy occurs when an ovum (egg) is fertilized by sperm.
 The fertilized ovum then implants itself in a woman’s uterus.
 For superfetation to happen, another completely different ovum needs to be fertilized and then implanted separately in the womb.

-For this to happen successfully, three very unlikely events need to take place:
+For this to happen successfully, very unlikely events need to take place:

 - Ovulation (release of on ovum by an ovary) during an ongoing pregnancy.
 This is incredibly unlikely because hormones released during pregnancy function to prevent further ovulation.